naman-dixit00/naman-dixit00/README.md

 ## Research Vision

 * **Neuroscience × AI**: Harness computational frameworks to uncover principles of neural dynamics.
-* **Modeling Cognition**: Develop models that simulate memory, perception, and learning processes.
+* **Modeling & Simulation of Cognition**: Develop models that simulate memory, perception, and learning processes.
 * **Data-Driven Insights**: Apply large-scale data analysis to validate and refine brain-inspired models.

 My broader aim is to advance the **next generation of AI systems** that are interpretable, adaptive, and grounded in cognitive science.